michaldivis/ocean/README.md

 }
 ```

-#### Configuring on start
+### Configuring on start

-In order to configure the database connection before we need to use, we'll make all the call in the `App.xaml.cs` file.
+To configure the database connection before we need to use, we'll make all the call in the `App.xaml.cs` file.

-We'll add a method called `ConfigureDatabase`, that will contain the configration and then call that method from the `OnStart` method.
+We'll add a method called `ConfigureDatabase`, that will contain the configuration and then call that method from the `OnStart` method.

 The App.xaml.cs file should now look like this: